 Skip to content

-An automotive supplier using static analysis detects 32% of bugs solely through fuzzing.
+An automotive supplier using static code analysis detects 32% of bugs solely through fuzzing.
 Learn how fuzzing complements static analysis (SAST) when testing automotive software.

 TRUSTED BY